orsonteodoro/muslx32/README.txt

 exit
 #unmount all mounted in /usr/mnt/gentoo

-#the tricky part (use the created native world image produced by you ground up and replacing the unpacked official tarball image.)
+#the tricky part (use the created native world image produced by you ground up replacing the unpacked official tarball image.)
 #you can bork your system if you get it wrong and need to start from scratch again

 #last step put old files into trash and move the cross compiled stuff in root